Swofty-Developments/HypixelSkyBlock/README.md

 and then run the service command inside there.
 It will create its own screen session for you to run the service in.

-### Common Issues
+## Common Issues
 1. `redis.clients.jedis.exceptions.JedisConnectionException: Failed to connect to any host resolved for DNS name.`

     => Your Memurai isn't running.
 2. `Preview features are not enabled for...
 Try running with '--enable-preview'`

     => try `java --enable-preview -jar SkyBlockCore.jar {ServerType}`
+3. Having issues connecting to the server?

+    => Check if your velocity secret is the same everywhere including the limbo config.

+4. Still having issues?

+    => Make sure that you followed everything correctly.
+If that didn't help, join our discord and ask for help in #code-help.
+Please provide screenshots of all your consoles!

 ## Credits

 Thanks to:
 * All the lovely people in the Minestom discord for single-handedly carrying all of my knowledge about this API.
-* Myself and any other contributors, which can be viewed on this Git page.
+* Myself and any other contributors, who can be viewed [HERE](https://github.com/Swofty-Developments/HypixelSkyBlock/graphs/contributors).